GM: Mariners 'underperformed,' can do better

-The Seattle Mariners have battled injures, especially to the starting rotation, but continue to remain in the American League wild card picture.
+The Seattle Mariners have battled injuries, especially to the starting rotation, but continue to remain in the American League wild card picture.

 General manager Jerry Dipoto, however, thinks the team has "underperformed" and can do better.